 Services on the Sunday before Easter feature both a joyful celebration of Jesus’ triumphant entry into Jerusalem and a solemn remembrance of Jesus’ final moments before his death.
 Services at 8 am, 9 am, and 11 am include a blessing of palm branches, the reading of the story of Jesus’ crucifixion, and Holy Communion, while the 5 pm service has a slower and gentler feel, incorporating periods of silence as well as holy communion.
 The 11 am service will be livestreamed on our website, Facebook and YouTube.
 Free parking is available at the garage at 136 E. 51st Street.
 Voucher required.
 (Pick up a voucher from St. Bart's Central or one of our ushers.)
+The Reverend Zack Nyein, Senior Associate Rector and Pastor of Imagine Worship, will preach at all services.

 At the 11 am service on Palm Sunday, kids in grades K - 5 are invited to a special children's worship service in the chapel.
 Those who wish to participate will be dismissed during the second hymn and escorted back to the church during the welcome and announcements before communion.
 Parents and guardians are welcome to join.
-Activity bags will be provided for those who wish to stay in the main worship service, and nursery care will be available for children ages 0 to 4 in Room 53 in the Community House.
+Activity bags will be provided for those who wish to stay in the main worship service, and nursery care will be available for children ages 0 to 4 in the Community House.

-Come to the Great Hall on Palm Sunday at 10 am for a special Palm Sunday Fête for All Ages featuring traditional palm cross making, hot cross buns, coffee, tea, and interactive Holy Week trivia, with prizes.
+Come to the Great Hall on Palm Sunday at 12:15 pm for a special Palm Sunday Fête for All Ages featuring traditional palm cross making, hot cross buns, coffee, tea, and interactive Holy Week trivia, with prizes.

 Members of St. Bartholomew’s Choir offer haunting music as candles are gradually extinguished and the agony of the crucifixion is recalled.
 At the end of the service, a single candle remains, signifying the ultimate victory of good over evil.
 This service will be livestreamed on our website, Facebook and YouTube.

 Modeled after the Via Dolorosa (Way of Sorrows) in Jerusalem, we will reflect on Jesus' final journey to the cross during a meditative pilgrimage through the neighborhood.
 Pausing briefly at sites such as the train station and firehouse, we will offer prayers for the city and the world during Holy Week.
 The liturgy will begin on the chapel steps of St. Bart's at 6:00 pm and depart promptly at 6:10 pm.
 Bring water and come prepared to travel approximately two miles via sidewalks during this one-hour and fifteen-minute experience.
+(Rain or Shine)

 On the night before he died, Jesus washed his disciples’ feet and gave them his Body and Blood in the form of bread and wine.
 Both Maundy Thursday services feature holy communion.
 The 6 pm service also features the ritual of footwashing.
 At the end of the 6 pm service, the altar is stripped and the communion elements are processed to a garden that has been constructed in the chapel.
+The Reverend Molly O'Neil Frank, Assisting Priest, will preach at all services.

+With St. Bartholomew's Choir.
 This service will be livestreamed on our website, Facebook and YouTube.

 Jesus asked his disciples to keep awake with him while he prayed in the Garden of Gethsemane.
 Fulfilling his request, we keep watch over the reserved sacrament in the Chapel overnight.
 Come for a short period of time or stay all evening.